A human diagnostics internship you wish you have had!

 With our internship kit teachers have the perfect combination of practical research and modern methods.
 Our kits can be set up individually according to teaching contents or age groups.

-Gläsernes Labor & a university in Berlin are now part of the protein array community
+Beuth University & Gläsernes Labor are now part of the protein array community

 The kits contain serum samples from autoimmunity patients and self-declared healthy persons as controls and have been adapted to their respective focus and age groups.
-University students learn to use our arrays in the proteomics internship combined with an introduction to mass spectrometry.
+The students at the University of Beuth learn to use our arrays in the proteomics internship combined with an introduction to mass spectrometry.
 The “Gläsernes Labor” utilizes our kit for the immunology internship for schoolchildren.
 We support the implementation with:

 - implementation protocol